 Using NRCS Technical and Financial Assistance for Agroforestry and Woody Crop Establishment Through the Environmental Quality Incentives Program (EQIP)

 This page currently contains only the introductory section of this guide.
 For the entire text, please download the PDF.

 Assistant Research Professor, Center for Agroforestry

-The Natural Resources Conservation Service (NRCS) is an agency of the U.S. Department of Agriculture that is responsible for assisting landowners to improve our soil, water, air, plants, wildlife and energy use.
-Ensuring productive lands in harmony with a healthy environment is the vision of NRCS.
+The Natural Resources Conservation Service (NRCS) is an agency of the US Department of Agriculture (USDA) that is responsible for assisting landowners in addressing resource concerns on private lands to improve our soil, water, air, plants, animals (both domestic and wild), and improve energy efficiency.
+The vision of NRCS is to ensure productive lands in harmony with a healthy environment.

 - Agroforestry practices